Lagrangian Floer theory and mirror symmetry on compact toric manifolds

 \section{Sign in Theorem \ref{annulusmain} and Proposition \ref{mainprop}}

 Using Proposition \ref{compori}, we check the signs in the formulas in Theorem \ref{annulusmain} and Proposition \ref{mainprop}.
 Throughout this section, space means one with oriented Kuranishi structure.
-(See Definition A1.17 in \cite{fooobook}).
+(See \cite[Definition A1.17]{fooobook2}).
 The dimension of a space with Kuranishi structure means the virtual dimension.
-We use the same notation as in \cite{fooobook} and follow the convention.
-Especially see Section 8.2 of \cite{fooobook}.
-Other than the convention of the pairing we use the same convention as \cite{fooobook} on orientation and sign.
+We use the same notation as in \cite{fooobook2} and follow the convention.
+Especially see \cite[Section 8.2]{fooobook2}.
+Other than the convention of the pairing we use the same convention as \cite{fooobook2} on orientation and sign.
 See Remark \ref{rempair}.